Officials looking for missing 16-year-old from Baton Rouge last seen in October

 BATON ROUGE - The National Center for Missing and Exploited Children is seeking assistance in locating a missing 16-year-old from Baton Rouge.

 Haylie Brion Bell was last seen at her home in Baton Rouge on Oct.
-15, where she was lives with her grandmother.
+15, where she was living with her grandmother.

 She’s described as 5-foot-5, weighs 105 pounds and has brown eyes and black hair that she wears in dreadlocks.
 Officials also say there’s a tattoo on her right wrist of a flower.
 She also has piercings, including in both nostrils.